1 / 10

 Quality and finish

-You’ll need an SE model to get leather on the steering wheel, and the later SE Plus adds a better quality of cloth trim.
+You’ll need a Skoda Yeti SE to get leather on the steering wheel, and the later Yeti SE Plus adds a better quality of cloth trim.
 Elegance models have leather seats which are more attractive and likely more resistant to wear too.

 Infotainment: Touchscreen, USB, nav and stereo in the Skoda Yeti

 The earliest Yeti models date back to when touchscreen systems were more the preserve of luxury cars, so it’s not a feature you get on every model.
-The entry-level (and short-lived) E trim and S models get a CD/radio unit and nothing else.
-SE adds a six-CD changer with a bigger display screen, while SE Plus and Elegance get Bluetooth and a navigation system.
-Lately all models received a touchscreen system and Bluetooth, with in-built navigation reserved for the higher spec models.
+The entry-level (and short-lived) Skoda Yeti E and S models get a CD/radio unit and nothing else.
+The Skoda Yeti SE adds a six-CD changer with a bigger display screen, while SE Plus and Elegance get Bluetooth and a navigation system.
+Lately all models received a touchscreen system and Bluetooth, with in-built navigation reserved for the higher-spec models.